-I wanted to make my Thyroid Pharmacist community aware of a concerning development regarding thyroid medications.
+I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

-On August 6th, 2025, the Food and Drug Administration issued letters to manufacturers of animal-derived thyroid products (such as Armour and NP Thyroid), often called natural desiccated thyroid (NDT), informing them of the agency’s intent to take enforcement action against prescription animal-derived thyroid medications.
+On August 6th, 2025, the Food and Drug Administration issued letters to manufacturers of animal-derived thyroid products (such as Armour and NP Thyroid), often called natural desiccated thyroid (NDT), informing them of the FDA’s “intent to take action against marketed unapproved animal-derived thyroid (NDT) products.”

 These medications are often life-changing options for those who do not experience benefits with synthetic thyroid medications.
-They have been around since before the FDA was established and were allowed to be on pharmacy shelves as prescription medications without official FDA approval – until now.
+They have been around since before the FDA was established and have long been allowed on pharmacy shelves as prescription medications without official FDA approval.

-I understand the FDA’s goal: to bring all medications, even those that predate the agency, into modern compliance with today’s manufacturing, safety, and labeling standards.
+I understand the FDA’s goal: to ensure 1.
+That the agency has reviewed and approved all medications, even those that predate the agency, and 2.
+That all NDTs are in compliance with today’s manufacturing, safety, and labeling standards.

 Here’s what we know:

 - Three companies that currently make NDT are already in the process of seeking FDA approval.
 The problem?
-This approval process can take years, and neither company will have an FDA-approved NDT ready in the next 12 months.
+This approval process can take years, and none of the companies are likely to have an FDA-approved NDT ready in the next 12 months.

-- Additionally, compounding pharmacies will no longer be able to prepare NDT formulations because of a new “biologics” designation given to animal-derived thyroid products by the FDA.
-This classification means the medication is now regulated under a much stricter framework intended for products made from living organisms, such as vaccines, blood products, and antibodies, and can only be produced and sold with an FDA-approved Biologics License Application (BLA).
+- Additionally, compounding pharmacies may no longer be able to prepare NDT formulations because of a new “biologics” designation given to NDT products by the FDA.
+This classification means the medication is now regulated under a much stricter framework intended for products made from living organisms, such as vaccines, blood products, and antibodies, and may only be produced and sold with an FDA-approved Biologics License Application (BLA).
 Pharmacies are not eligible for BLAs – only large manufacturers can obtain them.

-- The FDA is recommending that patients work with their prescribers to switch to synthetic T4 (and potentially synthetic T3).
-But many of us know from personal experience that synthetic medications alone don’t work for everyone – and for some, NDT is the only therapy that truly restores their quality of life.
+- Many of us know from personal experience that synthetic medications alone don’t work for everyone – and for some, NDT is the only therapy that truly restores their quality of life.

 Last week I shared on Instagram that the FDA was planning to remove natural desiccated thyroid medications like Armour and NP Thyroid from the market and that we needed to take action and speak out to ensure that this didn’t happen!